soumik-sr/soumik-sr/README.md

 Hi there, I'm Soumik Roy
 I'm a B.Tech student in Engineering Physics at IIT Delhi with a passion for technology I'm interested in programming, and keep working on various fun projects.
-I have experience in frontend webdev and current i am working movie recommendation Machine Learning Model and would be happy to find people to collaborate with.
+I have experience in webdev and current i am working movie recommendation Machine Learning Model and would be happy to find people to collaborate with.
 <!--
 **soumik-sr/soumik-sr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.